Taking Action On Quotes

 Note: After declining a quote, you will still have the ability to “Reopen” the quote and move it back to “Under Consideration” status.

 Step 1.
-Click the Decline button found next to either the “Keep for consideration” button or the “Accept” button, depending on how you have marked the quote previously.
+Click the Decline button found next to either the “Keep for consideration” button or the “Award” button, depending on how you have marked the quote previously.
 A pop-up window appears.

 Step 2.
 In the pop-up window, select your reasoning for declining the quote.
 Optionally, you may include a message to be sent to the supplier who’s quote you are declining.
 This message will be sent to the supplier as an email notification.